iBTC Network (IBTC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 iBTC Network Historical Price

-According to the latest data gathered on iBTC Network live price page, the current price of iBTC Network is 84,027USD.
-The circulating supply of iBTC Network(IBTC) is 35.58 IBTC , giving it a market capitalization of $2.99M.
+According to the latest data gathered on iBTC Network live price page, the current price of iBTC Network is 82,845USD.
+The circulating supply of iBTC Network(IBTC) is 35.58 IBTC , giving it a market capitalization of $2.95M.

 How Does iBTC Network (IBTC) Price Prediction Module Work?